Swa-ne/messagingApp/README.md

 -   **Redux State Management:** State management is handled efficiently using Redux, providing a predictable state container for the application.
 -   **RESTful API:** The backend is built with Express.js, providing a RESTful API for managing user authentication and message handling.
 -   **Database Integration:** MongoDB Atlas is used as the database, with Mongoose providing an elegant MongoDB object modeling for Node.js.
--   **Hosted on Vercel:** Both the frontend and backend are hosted on Vercel, ensuring reliability and scalability.
+-   **Hosted on Render:** Both the frontend and backend are hosted on Render, ensuring reliability and scalability.

 ## Technologies Used